deepgraph/deepgraph/doc/source/tutorials/10min_to_deepgraph.rst

 Plotting Methods
 ----------------

 DeepGraph also offers a number of useful Plotting methods.
-See :ref:`plotting methods <plotting_methods>` for details and inspect the corresponding docstrings for examples.
+See :ref:`plotting methods <plotting_methods>` for details and have a look at the other tutorials for examples.